crellison/advent2020/advent-of-rust/README.md

 # Advent of Rust

 > Disclaimer: When writing this code, I was rather unfamiliar with the Rust language.
+> I probably still am unfamiliar with the language.

 Here are some solutions to AoC problems in Rust.
 I tried to keep the setup fairly clean, and have decided to opt for test-driven-development to help this effort.